 Making your own colored powder was a LONG process though.
-If you don't want to spend the time making it, days drying it, baking it and processing it, or if you are having a bigger party this colored powder I found online is supposed to be great.
+If you don't want to spend the time making it, days drying it, baking it and processing it, or if you are having a bigger party this colored powder I found on Amazon is supposed to be great.

 We changed into our white clothes (goodbye Winter!), put on our sunglasses and I let the play begin.
 Not surprisingly, the kids weren't shy about getting right in there and making a mess with the brightly colored powder (hello Spring!).
 My toddler was squealing with delight about getting to make a colorful mess!

 Originally, I bought small squeeze bottles to put the powder in but after playing with it for a few minutes we realized that the bottles were too much of a hassle and it was more fun to just throw the powder.
 My kids loved smearing it straight on each others shirts.
 I got tackled a few times by them.